frtunikj/sdc_extended_kalman_filter/README.md

-# Extended Kalman Filter Project Starter Code
+# *Extended Kalman Filter*

+[//]: # (Image References)
+[image0]: ./Docs/EKF.png
-Self-Driving Car Engineer Nanodegree Program

-In this project I utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this Self-Driving Car Engineer Nanodegree Program project I utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+The two different types (modalities) of sensors provide/measure the followig properties:

+* A lidar sensor measures the position in cartesian-coordinates (x, y).
+* A radar sensor measures the position and relative velocity (the velocity within line of sight) in polar coordinates (rho, phi, drho).

+The Extended Kalman Filter (EKF) predicts the position and how fast we are going in what direction at any point in time.
+The EKF in this repository assumes a constant velocity model for this particular system.

+The result of the prediction as well as the RMSE is depected on the figure below.

+![alt text][image0]

+## Extended Kalman Filter Project Starter Code

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)